rawidaniel/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

     * Script that converts a number from base 10 to base 16.
 16. 101-rot13
     * Script that encodes and decodes text using the rot13 encryption.
 Assume ASCII.
+17. 102-odd
+    * Script that prints every other line from the input, starting with the first line.